Unconditional (Ne-Yo song)

-"Unconditional" a song recorded by American singer-songwriter Ne-Yo for his fifth studio album R.E.D.
+"Unconditional" is a song recorded by American singer-songwriter Ne-Yo for his fifth studio album R.E.D.
 (2012).
-It was written by Ne-Yo, Allen Arthur, Clayton Reilly and Keith Justice; the latter three also produced the song under their production moniker, Phatboiz.
-"Unconditional" picks up on the same themes of romance.
-On this song, Ne-Yo sings with ambient vocals.
+It was written by Ne-Yo, Allen Arthur, Clayton Reilly and Keith Justice; the latter three also produced the song under their production moniker Phatboiz..

 Harrison Craig version

 In 2013, Harrison Craig, winner of the second series of The Voice in Australia, recorded a version of the song for his debut album More than a Dream.
-On 18 June 2013, "Unconditional" was released as Craig's first single.
+It was released as a single on 18 June 2013 and reached No. 15 in Australia.

 Live performance

 Craig first performed the song on the series' grand final after he was declared the winner.